dopaminejunky/code-samples/README.md

 BSTtemplate: A generic binary search tree with preorder, inorder, and postorder outputs.
 Added breadth first search.
 Recursion, templates, pointers, implementing in headers

+BSTmanualMemoryMgmt: Learned a lot on this one.
+A binary search tree that focused on recursive algorithms and manually handling memory.
+Passes valgrind with 0 bytes leaked!
+I had to make my code fit with a main written by my professor and use some prescribed method headers.